Deprecation of Basic authentication in Exchange Online

 In 2020, we released OAuth 2.0 support for POP, IMAP, and SMTP AUTH.
 Updates to some client apps have been updated to support these authentication types (Thunderbird for example, though not yet for customers using Office 365 Operated by 21Vianet), so users with up-to-date versions can change their configuration to use OAuth.
 There is no plan for Outlook clients to support OAuth for POP and IMAP, but Outlook can connect use MAPI/HTTP (Windows clients) and EWS (Outlook for Mac).

 If your in-house application needs to access IMAP, POP and SMTP AUTH protocols in Exchange Online, follow these step-by-step instructions to implement OAuth 2.0 authentication: Authenticate an IMAP, POP, or SMTP connection using OAuth.
-Additionally, use this PowerShell script Get-IMAPAccesstoken.ps1 to test IMAP access after your OAuth enablement on your own in a simple way including the shared mailbox use case.
-If this is successful, just make a confident next step talk to your application owner of your vendor or internal business partner.
+Additionally, use the PowerShell script Get-IMAPAccesstoken.ps1 to test IMAP access after your OAuth enablement on your own in a simple way including the shared mailbox use case.

 Exchange ActiveSync (EAS)

 Many users have mobile devices that are set up to use EAS.
-If they're using Basic authentication, they will be impacted by this change.
+If they were using Basic authentication, they are affected by this change.

 We recommend using Outlook for iOS and Android when connecting to Exchange Online.
 Outlook for iOS and Android fully integrates Microsoft Enterprise Mobility + Security (EMS), which enables conditional access and app protection (MAM) capabilities.
 Outlook for iOS and Android helps you secure your users and your corporate data, and it natively supports Modern authentication.